micro-manager/micro-manager.github.io/_pages/Mosaic3.md

 Controlling the Mosaic, like other SLM and Galvo devices, is done by the Projector plugin (**Plugins \| Device Control \| Projector**).

-{% include Note text="Many functions of the generically designed Projector plugin are not useful for the Mosaic.
+{% include notice icon="info" content="Many functions of the generically designed Projector plugin are not useful for the Mosaic.
 For normal use, one would just open the Projector plugin to go to the ROIs tab and open the Sequencing window." %}

 Before you begin the calibration: